hdShang/arxiv-daily/docs/cs-AI/2025-09-30/papers/250925694v2-hnote-extending-ynote-with-hexadecimal-encoding-for-fine-tuning-llms.md

 ---
 layout: default
-title: HNote: Extending YNote with Hexadecimal Encoding for Fine-Tuning LLMs in Music Modeling
+title: "HNote: Extending YNote with Hexadecimal Encoding for Fine-Tuning LLMs in Music Modeling"
 ---

 # HNote: Extending YNote with Hexadecimal Encoding for Fine-Tuning LLMs in Music Modeling